 Everyone gets headaches from time to time, but if your head pain affects your ability to go to work or enjoy the things you love, you may need more than just over-the-counter pain relievers.
 The experts at Pain Medicine Group specialize in pain management and provide a range of treatment options to alleviate headaches, including occipital nerve blocks.
-For management of your headaches, call one of the convenient Florida offices to schedule an appointment with Michael A. Worobel, DO in Fort Myers, or Mauna M. Radahd, MD or Jason C.Tse, DO in Oviedo, Florida, or book an appointment online today.
+For management of your headaches, call one of the convenient Florida offices to schedule an appointment with Dr. Paul Hurd, MD in Fort Myers, or Mauna M. Radahd, MD or Jason C.Tse, DO in Oviedo, Florida, or book an appointment online today.

 A headache is a pain that occurs in any part of your head.
 The pain varies and may be sharp or dull, constant or intermittent, or develop slowly or quickly.
 Headaches are very common and one of the leading causes of work absences.

 You may develop a headache for any number of reasons, from not getting enough sleep to feeling too stressed at work.
 Medication, illnesses, and hunger may also lead to headaches.

 There are several types of headaches, but the most common include tension, sinus, and migraine headaches.

 A tension headache is the most common cause of head pain.
 It usually results from tightened muscles in your shoulders, neck, or jaw.
 A tension headache causes mild to moderate pain that can be felt throughout your head.

 If you have allergies, you may develop sinus headaches, which generate pain in the front of the face near your nose and cheeks.